paulhauner/prophessor/README.md

 Scan the `<phabricator repos dir>` and attempt the following on each repository it finds:
  - Obtain the earliest commit on the `master` branch
  - Obtain the latest commit on the `master` branch _before_ the specified `<final submission date>`
- - Create a differential file inside the `<dir to output diff files>` with respect to the previous two commits.
+ - Create a differential file inside the `<dir to output diff files>` with respect to the two commits mentioned above.

 The `<phabricator repos dir>` is the folder in which Phabricator stores it's local repositories.
 Historically, this folder is located at `/var/repo`.

-The `<dir to outpuy diff files>` is arbitrary.
+The `<dir to output diff files>` is arbitrary.
 You will most likely specify this folder as the `<directory of diffs>` folder when running the `load-diffs` prophessor command.